Creating a Least-Privilege Monitoring User in Zalando Postgres Operator

 key: postgresql-exporter-password

-Now I created a ConfigMap that defines what permissions this user should have:
+Now the ConfigMap that defines what permissions this user gets:

 apiVersion: v1